toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [beancount](https://beancount.github.io/) - Double-entry bookkeeping computer language that lets you define financial transaction records in a text file, read them in memory, generate a variety of reports from them, and provides a web interface.
 * [bits](https://github.com/jtraub91/bits) - CLI tool and pure Python library for Bitcoin.
 * [budget-cli](https://www.joshcanhelp.com/budget-cli/) - Import, de-dupe, categorize, and report on financial transactions.
+* [budget_tracker_tui](https://github.com/Feromond/budget_tracker_tui) - A simple TUI budget tracker app built in rust.
+Designed to track income and expenses and help visualize and gather basic insights from your transactions.
 * [cash-cli](https://github.com/xxczaki/cash-cli) - Convert Currency Rates.
 * [Cloudcash](https://github.com/mrusme/cloudcash) - Check your cloud spending from the CLI, from Waybar, and from the macOS menu bar!
 * [cointop](https://github.com/cointop-sh/cointop) - A fast and lightweight interactive terminal based UI application for tracking cryptocurrencies.